cuustard/uni/SCC.141.md

 PACT questions:

-- **People**: what are the intended users' characteristics and skills?
+- **People**: What are the intended users' characteristics and skills?
   - Language
   - Level of skill and expertise
   - Cognitive characteristics such as attention, perception, and memory
   - Physical characteristics such as physical abilities, and accessibility
   - Emotions such as satisfaction, frustration, things being aesthetically pleasing
   - Infrequent vs. frequent users
-- **Activities**: how is the activity currently carried out? why? what can be improved?
+- **Activities**: How is the activity currently carried out?
+Why?
+What can be improved?
   - Goals, tasks, and actions
   - Infrequent vs. frequent tasks?
   - Well-defined or vague goals